nus-cs2103-AY2021S2/ip/docs/README.md

 * There should not be two task with the same task description.

 #### Adding a todo task: `todo`
-Todo command add a todo task which requires task description and no other field as input.
+Todo command adds a todo task which requires task description and no other field as input.

 Format: `todo` DESCRIPTION